code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 import org.springframework.kafka.test.rule.KafkaEmbedded;

 @RunWith(Suite.class)
-@SuiteClasses({ SpringKafkaSenderTest.class,
-        SpringKafkaReceiverTest.class })
+@SuiteClasses({SpringKafkaSenderTest.class, SpringKafkaReceiverTest.class})
 public class AllSpringKafkaTests {

-    private static final Logger LOGGER = LoggerFactory .getLogger(AllSpringKafkaTests.class);
+  private static final Logger LOGGER = LoggerFactory.getLogger(AllSpringKafkaTests.class);

-    protected static final String HELLOWORLD_SENDER_TOPIC = "helloworld-sender.t";
+  protected static final String SENDER_TOPIC = "sender.t";
-    protected static final String HELLOWORLD_RECEIVER_TOPIC = "helloworld-receiver.t";
+  protected static final String RECEIVER_TOPIC = "receiver.t";

   @ClassRule
-    public static KafkaEmbedded embeddedKafka = new KafkaEmbedded(1, true, HELLOWORLD_SENDER_TOPIC);
+  public static KafkaEmbedded embeddedKafka = new KafkaEmbedded(1, true, SENDER_TOPIC);

   @BeforeClass
   public static void setUpBeforeClass() throws Exception {
-        String kafkaBootstrapServers = embeddedKafka
+    String kafkaBootstrapServers = embeddedKafka.getBrokersAsString();
-                .getBrokersAsString();
     LOGGER.debug("kafkaServers='{}'", kafkaBootstrapServers);
     // override the property in application.properties
-        System.setProperty("kafka.bootstrap.servers",
-                kafkaBootstrapServers);
+    System.setProperty("kafka.servers.bootstrap", kafkaBootstrapServers);
   }
 }
 ```

-In the first test class we will be testing the `Sender` by sending a message to a <var>'helloworld-sender.t'</var> topic.
+In the first test class we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
 We will verify the correct sending by setting up a message listener on the topic.
 For creating the consumer properties we use a static method provided by `KafkaUtils`.
 After setting up the `KafkaMessageListenerContainer` we setup a `MessageListener` and start the container.

 In order to avoid that we send the message before the container has required the number of assigned partitions, we use the `waitForAssignment()` method on the `ContainerTestUtils` helper class.
 We then send a greeting and assert that the received value is the same as the one that was sent using an AssertJ condition that is provided by `KafkaConditions` which is also included in the `spring-kafka-test` dependency.